wizeline/react-apprenticeship/topics/SOLID/readme.md

                 }
         }

-It will be a violation if this core class implements concrete details related to MySQL like building the querys, instead is better to create an interface that specify the operations with the DB and inject it to the class Account, this way the Account don't depend on a concrete DB and multiple can be used when needed, also this allow for the Account class to be more simpler and have only one responsibility.
+If this **Core Class** implements concrete details related to **MySQL**, it will be a violation, like building the queries instead.
+It is better to create an interface that specifies the operations with the DB and injects it into the class `Account`.
+This way, the `Account` does not depend on a concrete DB, and multiple can be used when needed.
+Also, this allows for the `Account` class to be simpler and have only one responsibility.

         interface Storage {